The Physician’s Apprentice

 When the story starts, the Seven Kingdoms have been engaged in a long and futile war with Sanshouo, the emperor of the Desolation.
 Six of the Seven Kingdoms have been defeated and have been absorbed by the Salamane Empire.
 Some rebel groups still resist the emperor, but they aren’t strong enough to come out of hiding.

 Meanwhile, the seventh kingdom, Aelland, is cut off from the rest of the world by a force field – the Mantle – and the Aels don’t even know if the war is still raging outside their dome.
 This is where our story starts.

 Cara is a physician’s apprentice.
-She’s a timid woman, whose main purpose in life is to hide, though circumstances beyond her control have led her to Roicester, Aelland’s capital.
-Here, she studies medicine under Duke Magnus Cutter, a respected physician, and his son Nathan – one of Aelland’s best and most famous surgeons.
+She’s a timid woman, whose main purpose in life is to hide, though circumstances beyond her control have led her to Roicester, Aelland’s capitol.
+Here, she studies medicine under Duke Magnus Cutter, a respected physician, until he hands over her apprenticeship to his son Nathan – one of Aelland’s best and most famous surgeons.
 Magnus is good to her and she loves him like a father, while Nathan intimidates her.
-And… Does he know her secret?
+And… What will he do, knowing her secret?